The fog comes on little cat feet. It sits looking over the harbor and city on silent haunches and then moves on. –Carl Sandburg It’s

 Some way, Daniel will be a doctor someday.

 Phil Hutcheon graduated from University of the Pacific and has taught at Delta College since 1990.
-He is the author of three novels, Nobody Roots for Goliath (Willowgate Press), Desperation Passes (Tuleburg Press), and Where Triples Go To Die (Inkwater Press).
+He is the author of four novels, A Child Left Behind (Tokay Press), Rooting for Goliath (Tokay Press), Desperation Passes (Tuleburg Press), and Where Triples Go To Die (Inkwater Press).